Tadamichi Kamaya: First Sino-Japanese and Russo-Japanese Wars

 Kamaya then became the captain of the cruiser Sado Maru and participated in the Battle of Tsushima in 1905.
 On May 23, 1905, in preparation for the passage of the Baltic Fleet through the Straits of Tsushima, the Sado Maru, which was on patrol duty, reported the discovery of the Baltic Fleet by "Tatata point 183" which was sortieed from Jinhae Bay.
 However, this was a mistake as the ship misidentified the fleet for the Third Fleet, which was also on patrol.
 On May 27, while the Sado Maru was in charge of the central line, the Baltic Fleet was discovered by Shinano Maru which was in charge of the right trunk line.
 The Sado Maru discovered the sinking Admiral Nakhimov during the battle as the already had her crew off the ship and the Shiranui conducting rescue operations.
 Kamaya brought the Sado Maru alongside the Shiranui to transfer the Russian naval officers and soldiers and dispatched Captain Sukejiro Inuzuka to capture the Admiral Nakhimov.
 Her captain and several officers were staying on the Admiral Nakhimov and Inuzuka recommends leaving the ship in its sinking state.
-During this time, the Vladimir Monomakh and the Gromky appeared and both were bombarded with the Shiranui pursuing the ships.
-The Vladimir Monomakh surrendered and Kamaya tried to accommodate the ships crew aboard the Sado Maru but the capacity reached its maximum point as the ship already contained 523 sailors from the Admiral Nakhimov.
+During this time, the Vladimir Monomakh and the Gromki appeared and both were bombarded with the Shiranui pursuing the ships.
+The Vladimir Monomakh surrendered and Kamaya tried to accommodate the ship's crew aboard the Sado Maru but the capacity reached its maximum point as the ship already contained 523 sailors from the Admiral Nakhimov.
 Kamaya then summoned the Manshū, and the 406-man crew of the Vladimir Monomakh were rescued.

 After the Battle of Tsushima, he became captain of the coastal defense ship Okinoshima which was a former Russian coast defense ship captured during the Battle of Tsushima, and participated in the Japanese invasion of Sakhalin.